Giskard-AI/giskard/docs/open_source/integrate_tests/mlflow/index.md

-# MLflow
+# 🏃Evaluate & log with MLflow

 MLflow is an open-source platform for managing end-to-end machine learning (ML) workflows.
 It was developed by Databricks and has gained popularity in the machine learning community for its versatility and ease of use.
 MLflow provides a set of tools and functionalities that help data scientists and machine learning engineers with the following aspects of the ML development process:

 - **Experiment Tracking**: Log and track ML experiments.
 - **Code Packaging**: Easily package ML code for reproducibility.